Flow Agentic Accounting

 Multi-entity consolidation with LiveFlow FP&A

-LiveFlow FP&A solves the core problem of consolidating multiple entities in QuickBooks Online by connecting directly to your QBO data, mapping accounts once, and delivering a live consolidated view inside Excel or Google Sheets — no manual exports required.
+When your consolidation model starts requiring more time to maintain than it saves, LiveFlow FP&A replaces the manual export-and-map cycle with live, connected financial data.
+LiveFlow FP&A solves the core problem of consolidating multiple entities in QuickBooks Online by connecting directly to your QBO data, mapping accounts once, and delivering a live consolidated view inside Excel or Google Sheets.

 How LiveFlow FP&A handles consolidation, step by step